-Here are three ways to ensure your office is performing at its best:
+Here are two ways to ensure your office is performing at its best:

 Nothing can disrupt your workflow like seeing the low-battery signal pop up on your device.
 Battery anxiety (also known as ‘nomophobia’) is a real thing, and it can be extremely disruptive in the workplace, especially if you’re spending valuable time searching for the one power outlet in a busy conference room.
 Gone are the days where note-taking in a meeting meant bringing in a pad of paper and a pen – we all are reliant on our smart devices for productivity.

 With the rise of ancillary and ‘third places’ in the workplace, teams and individuals need the freedom to work in a range of spaces, but access to power limits where they can go.
 With products like Steelcase Flex Mobile Power, people can charge their laptops or other personal devices anywhere, so they never have to worry about where and how they will stay powered up.
 The first of its kind enterprise-level, high-capacity mobile power solution allows workplaces to become more fluid and for teams to work wherever they need to.